mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

     };
 ```

-We pass all the "original" leaves in each query, so that we can reconstruct the DEEP polynomial in that point during verification

-After this - we put it all together into a single `Proof` struct, that is finally returned to the caller
+All pieces are then combined into a single `Proof` struct, which is returned to the caller:

 ```rust
 pub struct Proof {